zubair-ce07/testtt/flicker/README.md

 # Flicker App

-A simple Flask Flicker app that allows the Users performs the following tasks:
+A simple Flask Flicker app that allows Users performs the following tasks:

 * `Sign Up` Users
 * `Sign In` User